WCA Horsemanship

 The impetus behind the program is manifold.
 For one, horsemanship is part of a larger initiative, shared by our nature studies and physical education programs, to reflect and celebrate our place in Montana.

-And in relation to the latter of those two programs mentioned above, riding a horse is physically rigorous.
+And in relation to the latter of those two programs, riding a horse is physically rigorous.
 As such, horsemanship is in another way an extension of our physical education program at WCA.
 But the reasons for the course run deeper than those of location and exercise.

 The horse is one of God's most beautiful and complex creatures.
 In interacting closely with the horse, students experience that sense of awe and admiration that points Heavenward.
 Further, in the student's riding of that horse, he or she learns humility.
 As Ms. Olson, the course instructor, states, "The horse has a mind of its own."
 Good horsemanship involves not only skill and tact, but relationship also, and relationship requires those virtues of patience, thoughtfulness and respect that we seek to cultivate in our students here at the Academy.